 Blogging is a good way to establish yourself as a thought leader in the industry.
 Provided that you can consistently share quality content on your blog, people will soon start to see you as a valuable source of information.

-Ultimately, people who trust your brand are more likely to convert to actual clients.
+Ultimately, people who trust your brand are more likely to convert into actual clients.

 Maintaining a quality blog is also a good way to earn backlinks from other trusted authorities in your industry.
 This, in turn, boosts your SEO ranking and increases publicity for your brand.